arcsysu/SYSU-ARCH/docs/before_the_lab.md

 ### Task and Score

+{: .highlight}
-Generally speaking, for each LAB, the points of basic part is 90pts and the points of challenge part is 20pts.
+> Generally speaking, for each LAB, the points of basic part is 90pts and the points of challenge part is 20pts.
-The final score is the average of each LAB's point times 0.4 which means full marks of experiment part is 40pts.
+> The final score is the average of each LAB's point times 0.4 which means full marks of experiment part is 40pts.

 The detailed task and scoring description are as follows.

-#### I Familiar with gem5
+### I Familiar with gem5

+{: .highlight}
-##### Build and simulate
+> Build and simulate

 - [20 points] Your config file (.py)